TITLE 59: MENTAL HEALTH

 Section 116.40 Training and Authorization of Non-Licensed Staff by Nurse-Trainers

-a) Only a nurse-trainer may delegate and supervise the task of medication administration to direct care staff.
+a) Only a Nurse-Trainer may delegate, supervise and authorize the tasks of medication administration to authorized direct care staff.

 1) be age 18 or older;